 Provide Academic Interventions for more students

-Donate HERE to the Oakland Small Schools Foundation and choose EnCompass Academy under "PICK YOUR SCHOOL"!
+Donate HERE through the Oakland Public Education Fund and choose EnCompass Academy under "PICK YOUR SCHOOL"!

-Or mail-in your tax-deductible donations to EnCompass Academy directly!
+Or mail your tax-deductible donations to EnCompass Academy directly!

 Minh-Tram Nguyen, Principal